Bell 525 Relentless: July 2016 crash

+At approximately 11:48 AM Central Daylight Time on July 6, 2016, the prototype crashed during a test flight near Italy, Texas, killing the two occupants.
+The aircraft, registration N525TA, broke up in flight while traveling about 229 mph at an altitude of about 2000 ft.
+During flight testing of the prototype, a severe vibration in the main rotor led to a sequence of events causing the break up of the aircraft.
+An oscillation in the main rotors of scissoring type caused a 6 hertz vibration in the airfame, which led to a bio-mechanical feedback loop transmitted from the pilot seat to the pilot and controls among other issues.
+The accident happened during simulated one engine out test, that used special software to lower the output of both engines.
+There are many other aspects to conditions that led to the accident.

-The crash delayed certification from 2017 to 2018.
+The crash delayed the expected certification beyond 2017.
 In February 2018, Bell predicted certification to be completed by late 2018 or early 2019.
 In December 2018, 1,300 hours of turn time and 900 hr of flight were accumulated, towards a 2019 US type certification.
-In early 2019, two helicopters will be tested in cold weather in Yellowknife, Northwest Territories, Canada, as a third prototype will validate performance in snowy north continental US.
+In early 2019, two helicopters were to be tested in cold weather in Yellowknife, Northwest Territories, Canada, as a third prototype was to validate performance in snowy north continental US.

+Bell has worked with the FAA to work towards certifying the new design, and examples of tests include running simulated icing conditions.

 Intended market

+The helicopter is the largest civilian helicopter made yet by Bell, and can carry 16 passengers and two crew.
-Bell is pitching the Bell 525 to military customers as a 20-passenger utility and troop transport or search and rescue (SAR) aircraft.

-Bell sought to sell the 525 to the United Kingdom for its New Medium Helicopter program, which aims to replace the RAF's Puma helicopters, but Bell's proposal did not make it past the pre-qualification questionnaire stage.
+Bell has also pitched the Bell 525 to military customers as a 20-passenger utility and troop transport or search and rescue (SAR) aircraft.
+Bell sought to sell the 525 to the United Kingdom for its New Medium Helicopter program, which aims to replace the RAF's Puma (SA330) helicopters, but Bell's proposal did not make it past the pre-qualification questionnaire stage for the UK's medium lift programme.

+In 2019 Bell displayed the Bell 525 at the Paris Air Show, updating the market on its progress and demonstrating some of the aircraft systems.

+In 2024, Bell announced its first customer for the Bell 525.
+Norwegian oil company Equinor placed an order for ten.
+They are expected to operate in the North Sea offshore market and be delivered in the late 2020s.
+The customer noted its thirty year relationship with Bell and its products.

+In March 2025, Bell stated that certification of the 525 was nearing.